 - Add carrots, parsnip, celery, potato, rutabaga, salt, black pepper, thyme rosemary, and bay leaves.
 Stir to combine.

 - Pour in broth (I add 5 cups of broth to start).
-Bring to a simmer.
-Reduce to a medium-ish simmer, cover with lid slightly ajar, and cook 35 to 45 minutes (stirring periodically) or until veggies are tender.
+Bring to a boil, then reduce the heat (about medium-low heat) to a simmer.
+Cover with lid slightly ajar, and cook 35 to 45 minutes (stirring periodically) or until veggies are tender.
 Remove bay leaves and discard.

 - Stir in frozen peas and balsamic vinegar.